evelynjulia/a500_notebooks/class_notes.md

 Dec 5 - prez of what we're doing / planning to do 12:00 or 12:30

 And then we want to hand in soon after that.

+# Tuesday, 26 November 2019

+git pull cycle

+need to rebase upstream on master and rebase ejw branch on master